-The Document Registry SHALL search for any resources with the deprecated id value in the DocumentManifest.subject, DocumentReference.subject, and List.subject; and replace subject

-- 395 value of with the surviving id.
+The Document Registry SHALL search for any resources with the deprecated id value in the DocumentManifest.subject, DocumentReference.subject, and List.subject; and replace subject value of with the surviving id.
 The Document Registry SHALL record a single audit event indicating the Merge action, with a .entity element for each of the updated Document Registry Resources updated.
-The Document Registry SHOULD record a single Provenance record indicating the Merge action, with the .target element pointing at all updated Document Registry resources modified. - 400 No behavior is expected of the Document Registry on receipt of a feed containing create, delete, or update, although the Document Registry is free to consume and persist these for reasons outside the scope of this profile.
+The Document Registry SHOULD record a single Provenance record indicating the Merge action, with the .target element pointing at all of the resources updated by the Document Registry.

+No behavior is expected of the Document Registry on receipt of a feed containing create, delete, or update, although the Document Registry may consume and persist these to support the Document Registry requirements to validate Patient references as a recognized Patient within the Community.